Meaningful conversations

 Is outdoor therapy confidential?

-Yes.
-I choose locations that are quiet and allow for privacy.
-If we encounter others, we can pause our conversation or speak more quietly.
-We will discuss this in detail during our first session.
+We try to make is as confidential as possible, by choosing locations that are quiet and allow for privacy.
+If we encounter others, we can pause our conversation or change course.
+We discuss this in detail during our first session.

 Do I need to be physically fit?

 Not at all.
 The pace is entirely up to you.
 We can sit on a bench, walk slowly, or find a spot to stand.
-The focus is on the psychological process, not physical exercise.
+I'll take your lead on pacing, and we'll discuss this in the first session.

 Where do the sessions take place?